 Both DOs and MDs learn how to diagnose, treat, and prevent diseases and injuries.
 As a result, they receive much of the same training, including:

-- four years of medical school after earning a bachelor’s degree
+- 4 years of medical school after earning a bachelor’s degree

-- a residency program lasting one to seven years after completing medical school
+- a residency program lasting up to 7 years

 Regardless of whether you want to see a DO or MD, try to find a doctor who: